ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-On-The-Trusted-Contact-Screen.md

 # Accessibility on the Trusted Contact Screen

-**ID: US-BTC-459**
+**ID: US-BTC-461**

-The "Add a Trusted Contact" screen has been developed to be accessible to everyone, including people with special needs.
-The buttons and links are organized in a way that makes it easy to navigate and understand what each one does.
-Users of screen readers or other assistive tools will find clear and precise descriptions of the elements on the screen, facilitating interaction and comprehension.
-Each part of the screen has a clear name that explains its function, helping users know exactly what to expect when interacting with it.
+The "Add a Trusted Contact" screen has been improved to make it easier for all users to use.
+Now, when you enter a number, it is validated in a simple and clear manner, which aids in correct completion.
+The screen elements are organized in a visually logical order, making navigation more natural.
+Additionally, if you use screen readers, they will provide accurate and relevant descriptions, helping you understand each part of the screen.
+All components are clearly identified for technologies that assist people with special needs, ensuring that anyone can add trusted contacts easily and accessibly.